 - Lack of new power stations coming on stream to cater for existing power stations closing (e.g. the UK government has announced their plans to shut coal fired power stations by 2025)

-- Increase in renewable energy (which can be unreliable and not constant – e.g. wind and solar) increases need for other energy sources (or energy storage) for when the Sun isn’t shining or the wind isn’t blowing
+- Increase in renewable energy increases need for other energy sources (or energy storage).
+Wind and solar power can be unreliable and not constant when the Sun isn’t shining or the wind isn’t blowing.

 - Constantly changing Governments limit the ability to plan long term for energy security